MarcinOrlowski/Fonty/README.md

 Layout files
 ============

- Once `Fonty` is properly initialied and applied, all supported widgets will automatically be convinced to use fonts of your choice.
-By default font set by `setRegularFont()` applies and to switch to boldface, simply set `android:textStyle="bold"` to element of
+ Once `Fonty` is properly initialized and applied, all supported widgets will automatically be convinced to use fonts of your choice.
+Font specified with `setRegularFont()` is used as default, and if widget sets `android:textStyle="bold"` then font set with `boldTypeface()` is applied:
- choice:

         <TextView